-- 1. If not using performance enhance recommend to keep 1 or 0 in performance enhance indicator.
-Reset the performance enhance mode, if P7=P3 or P6=P2 or P5=P1 or P4=P0, ex: AA, 00, FF. - 2.
-Configuration Dummy cycle numbers will be different depending on the bit6 & bit 7 (DC0 & DC1) setting in configuration register.
+- 1. If not using performance enhance recommend to keep 1 or 0 in performance enhance indicator. - Reset the performance enhance mode, if P7=P3 or P6=P2 or P5=P1 or P4=P0, ex: AA, 00, FF. - Configuration Dummy cycle numbers will be different depending on the bit6 & bit7 (DC0 & DC1) setting in configuration register. - 3.
+Please note the address cycles above are based on 3-byte address mode.
+For 4-byte address mode, the address cycles will be increased.

-Figure 36.
-4 x I/O Read enhance performance Mode Sequence (QPI Mode)
+Figure 69.
+4 x I/O Read Performance Enhance Mode Sequence (QPI Mode)